-Occupancy Status: The occupancy status can only be received from the Network Controller, and it will take priority over the occupancy state calculated by the Single-Zone Rooftop Controller's own internal schedule.

-If a physical input on the Single-Zone Rooftop Controller is assigned to occupancy or occupancy override, this physical input's status will take priority over information received from the network.

-Outside Air Temperature: The outside air temperature will automatically be shared from a Master Controller to the Single-Zone Rooftop Controller.
+- Occupancy Status: The occupancy status can be received from the Network Controller, which will take priority over the occupancy state calculated by the Single-Zone Rooftop Controller's own internal schedule.
+In the case of the C1050-RTUS, it can also receive a schedule from a network master. - If a physical input on the Single-Zone Rooftop Controller is assigned to occupancy or occupancy override, this physical input's status will take priority over information received from the network. - Outside Air Temperature: The outside air temperature will automatically be shared from a Master Controller to the Single-Zone Rooftop Controller.
 A Network Controller can also be configured to share the outside temperature should a Master Controller not be present.
 In the case where both are present, the last received outside temperature value will be used.
-If there is already an outside temperature sensor physically connected to the input on the Single-Zone Rooftop Controller, then the physical input will take priority over the one received over the network.
+If there is already an outside temperature sensor physically connected to the input on the Single-Zone Rooftop Controller, then the physical input will take priority over the one received over the network. - Outside Humidity: The Network Controller can collect and distribute the outside air humidity reading to any Single-Zone Rooftop Controller on the network. - If there is a physical input on the Single-Zone Rooftop Controller assigned to outside air humidity, the value received over the network will take priority over the physical input.
+Note that other Master controllers cannot distribute the outside humidity reading to the Single-Zone Rooftop Controller.